655 lines

 A non-cooperative attitude may involve nothing more than

-creating an unpleasant situation among one’s fellow workers,
+creating an unpleasant situation among ones fellow workers,

 engaging in bickerings, or displaying surliness and stupidity.